 Similar is the case with ADSSC, whose procurement of wastewater treatment services from independent sewage treatment plant under the sewage treatment agreements (STAs) is subject to satisfaction of its economic purchasing obligations.

-The PWPA and fuel costs for ADWEC and STA costs for ADSSC are treated on a pass-through basis under their price controls, subject to fulfilment of their economic purchasing obligations.
+The PWPA and fuel costs for EWEC and STA costs for ADSSC are treated on a pass-through basis under their price controls, subject to fulfilment of their economic purchasing obligations.

-Abu Dhabi Sewerage Services Company (ADSSC) became wholly owned by ADWEA when it was established on 21 June 2005 by Law No. (17) of 2005 to provide sewerage services within the Emirate of Abu Dhabi.
+Abu Dhabi Sewerage Services Company (ADSSC) became wholly owned by Abu Dhabi Holding Company (ADQ).
+It was established on 21 June 2005 by Law No. (17) of 2005 to provide sewerage services within the Emirate of Abu Dhabi.
 ADSSC took over ownership, management and operations of the sewerage system previously run by the Abu Dhabi and Al Ain Municipalities.

-In 1999, following the restructuring of the sector, the Bureau established initial price controls for the water and electricity businesses of ADWEC, TRANSCO, ADDC and AADC.
+In 1999, following the restructuring of the sector, the RSB (Now the DoE) established initial price controls for the water and electricity businesses of EWEC (formerly ADWEC), TRANSCO, ADDC and AADC.

 These price controls came into effect on 1 January 1999, and were initially set to last for three years.
 They were subsequently extended for a further year.